albert-dang/A-Star-Pathing/README.md

-# A-Star-Pathing
+# Quickstart
-A quick and dirty readme to get you integrated.
+A quick and dirty guide to get you integrated.
+You'll mostly be concerned with get_moveStack().
+Calling this with a handful of arguments assigns a stack of waypoints to your given instance.
+This is full solution for pathfinding so that you only need to figure out:
+- When you want to read in the next waypoint
+- How you're getting to the x and y stored in that waypoint

+Once you're ready to read in a waypoint, simply pop the stack and store that waypoint:
+`var = ds_stack_pop(moveStack)`

 ## get_moveStack()
-This function initializes the pathfinding algorithm and returns a stack of waypoints.
+This function initializes the pathfinding algorithm and assigns a stack of waypoints to a given instance.

 - Each waypoint contains two keys/values:
   - "moveX" is the absolute x coordinate for some grid